rsksmart/docs-style-guide/README.md

 This repository contains the Rootstock set of rules.

 There are two ways to run the linting tool containing the rules.
+## Set up Locally

-You can use it locally, through the CLI or the VSCode Extension, and you can also implement it on an automatic pipeline that will run on each PR.
+You can setup Vale locally using the CLI or the VSCode Extension.

 > To run the documentation and test locally, see [Running locally](#running-locally)